 Chemicals in Eyes: Immediately flush eyes with water at the eye wash.
 Continue with flush for at least 10 minutes.
 You will probably need to hold the affected eye(s) open to do this properly.

-Chemicals on Skin: Rinse affected area with water immediately at the sink or safety shower.
+Chemicals on Skin: Dust any dry chemical off with a dry towel and then flush with water.
+Flush any wet chemical from the skin immediately with water at the sink or safety shower.
 If clothing is affected, remove clothes before rinsing!
 Continue with rinse for at least 10 minutes.